Australia Picks Massive Tesla-Supplied Battery to Ease Transmission Constraint

 Since Punkin Center, a handful of coastal New England utilities have opted for batteries rather than running new lines to supply additional power for seasonal beachgoing activity.

 Using batteries for this role avoids contentious permitting battles for new transmission lines.
-Moreover, batteries can actually do useful things when the grid isn't dealing with a power shortage, which adds value relative to wires, which only transmit power.
+Moreover, batteries can actually do useful things when the grid isn't dealing with a power shortage, which adds value relative to wires that only transmit power.

-Still, nobody has awarded a contract for a battery-as-transmission project as big as the Victorian battery, said Jason Burwen, vice president for policy at the U.S. Energy Storage association, an industry group.
+Still, nobody has awarded a contract for a battery-as-transmission project as big as the Victorian battery, said Jason Burwen, vice president for policy at the U.S. Energy Storage Association, an industry group.

 Australia's battery leadership continues